Navigation

 Kelly’s willingness to work across the aisle with Republican colleagues aligns with his appeal to centrist and center-right voters, who played a crucial role in electing Kelly in 2020 and reelecting him in 2022.

-If any concern has surfaced with Kelly, it involved Kelly’s support of unions.
-ABC’s Max Zahn reported on Wednesday that unions, a major player in the Democratic Party’s coalition, seemed to have an issue with Kelly for not backing the Protecting the Right to Organize Act.
+One reason Harris might not have picked Kelly as a running mate in 2024 was because of unions’ concerns about him.
+Last summer, ABC’s Max Zahn reported that unions, a major player in the Democratic Party’s coalition, seemed to have an issue with Kelly for not backing the Protecting the Right to Organize Act.
 But Kelly’s team moved quickly to quell the fire – about an hour later, Kelly said he would vote for the bill.

 “I would vote for it today,” Kelly told HuffPost.
 “I am, like a lot of legislation, working to make it better.
 But if it came to the floor today or any day going back to the day I was sworn in, I would vote for it.”

-The AFL-CIO, a federation of some of America’s largest unions, has noted Kelly voted in favor of working people 98% of the time during his two and a half years in the Senate.
+The AFL-CIO, a federation of some of America’s largest unions, has noted Kelly voted in favor of working people 98% of the time during his first three years in the Senate.